Anand Gandhi: Ship of Theseus

-Anand's first feature-length film Ship of Theseus premiered at the 2012 Toronto International Film Festival, where it was discovered as the "hidden gem" of the festival's selection of films that year.
-It won the Best Film Award at the Transylvania International Film Festival, Best Cinematography Award at the Tokyo International Film Festival, the Jury Prize for Technical Excellence at the Mumbai Film Festival, Best Actress Award at the Dubai International Film Festival.
-It was given a Special Mention by the Sutherland Jury "for tickling our intellect and showing us rarely-seen facets of Indian life".
-Film Critic Derek Malcolm put it on the list of "films that changed our lives", made to celebrate the centenary of The Critics' Circle.
+Gandhi’s first feature-length film Ship of Theseus premiered at the 2012 Toronto International Film Festival, where it was discovered as the "hidden gem" of the festival's selection of films that year.
+It won the Best Film Award at the Transylvania International Film Festival, Best Cinematography Award at the Tokyo International Film Festival, the Jury Prize for Technical Excellence at the Mumbai Film Festival, and Best Actress Award at the Dubai International Film Festival.
 The title of the film alludes to Theseus' paradox, most notably recorded in Life of Theseus, wherein the Greek historian and philosopher Plutarch inquires whether a ship that has been restored by replacing all its parts remains the same ship.

 The film was released in India on 19 July 2013.
-It became the most successful international arthouse film at the Indian box office.
-In 2014, it won the award for the Best Feature Film of the year at the 61st National Film Awards.
+It was reported to be the highestg grossing international arthouse film at the Indian box office at the time of its release.
+In 2014, it won the National Film Award for Best Feature Film at the 61st National Film Awards.

+The film's sound design was completed in collaboration with Hungarian sound designer Gábor Erdélyi.
+It was released theatrically in Australia in November 2013 and was presented by actor Hugo Weaving.

-Post Ship of Theseus, Anand distributed Nishtha Jain's documentary film Gulabi Gang under his then-company Recyclewala Films, making it one of the first theatrical distributions for a documentary film in India.
-Gulabi Gang was awarded as the Best Film on Social Issues and the Best Non-Feature Film editing at the 61st National Film Awards.
+Following the release of Ship of Theseus, Gandhi distributed Nishtha Jain's documentary film Gulabi Gang through Recyclewala Films.
+It was among the first documentary films to receive a theatrical distribution in India.
+The film won the National Film Award for Best Film on Social Issues and the National Film Award for Best Editing (Non-Feature Film) at the 61st National Film Awards.

-Anand made Tumbbad from November 2014 to May 2015.
-He is credited as the co-writer, executive producer and creative director of Tumbbad.
+On the seventh anniversary of the release of Ship of Theseus, Gandhi released the poster for his film project Emergence, which is set in a post-pandemic world.